top of page

 How Sidney Lumet, the director of stuff like "Serpico," "12 Angry Men," "Dog Day Afternoon," "Prince of the City," and "Network," ended up directing this lifeless, ineptly staged film adaptation of the 1974 Broadway musical is anybody's guess.

-He probably wanted to stretch his wings and prove that he could do any genre, under any circumstances, with any cast, and he did just that, and the result is a disaster of biblical proportions.
+He probably wanted to stretch his wings and prove that he could do any genre, under any circumstances, with any cast, and he did just that.
+The result is a disaster of biblical proportions.

 Nothing in this movie works, and despite having some memorable/hit songs featured on the soundtrack, it's a reasonably awful movie musical that is a chore to sit through.
 And, yeah, it's really, really weird.